EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 * Officially supported by [PhoneGap Build](https://build.phonegap.com/plugins).

 ## 2. Screenshots
-Sharing options are based on what has been setup in the device settings.

 iOS 7

 ![ScreenShot](screenshot-ios7-share.png)

-Configuration of Twitter and Facebook share options in the Settings app
+Sharing options are based on what has been setup in the device settings

 ![ScreenShot](screenshots-ios7-shareconfig.png)

 iOS 6